django-mptt/django-mptt/README.rst

 make retrieval operations very efficient.

-The trade-off for this efficiency is that performing inserts and moving items around the tree is more involved, as there's some extra work required to keep the tree structure in a good state at all times.
+The trade-off for this efficiency is that performing inserts and moving items around the tree are more involved, as there's some extra work required to keep the tree structure in a good state at all times.

 Here are a few articles about MPTT to whet your appetite and provide